3 Programme of Learning

 3.3 Descriptors for CiPs

-The five CiPs taken together describe the role of a consultant in Urology but more detail is needed to help trainees develop that capability through training via detailed feedback and focused development goals
+The five CiPs taken together describe the role of a consultant neurosurgeon but more detail is needed to help trainees develop that capability through training via detailed feedback and focused development goals.

 We can break the CiPs down into smaller tasks.
 Each of these smaller tasks is a CiP descriptor.
 For example, managing the unselected emergency take (CiP 2), includes the need to promptly assess acutely unwell and deteriorating patients and deliver resuscitative treatment and initial management and ensure sepsis is recognised and treated in compliance with protocol (see appendix 1).
 If a trainee has not yet reached the level required of a new consultant in a CiP then the descriptors can be used to describe in standard language what needs to be improved through learning and training to allow the trainee to get closer towards the outcome of training.
 By describing the component parts of a CiP, descriptors also aid decisions on assessment of the level of supervision required by a trainee at the time of that assessment, providing prompts for feedback of performance by allowing identification of areas of excellence or specific detail on areas for development, including in behavioural and professional domains.
 Descriptors can, therefore, help trainees identify where to focus their efforts to become competent and safe independent practitioners.
 More detail about assessment and feedback is given in section 5, Programme of Assessment.